 \subsection{Dual-phase Training Framework}

-To address the transition problem, some of the previous CDSR methods~\cite{bridge,TriCDR,CDSR1} adopt a three-thread framework to capture both the domain-specific and domain-shared preferences.
-However, they usually organize the different threads in parallel, falling short in constructing an effective connection between each thread.
+To address the transition problem, some previous CDSR methods~\cite{bridge,TriCDR,CDSR1} adopt a three-thread framework to capture both domain-specific and domain-shared preferences.
+However, they usually organize the different threads in parallel, falling short of establishing an effective connection between them.
 To address this limitation, we propose a dual-phase training framework featuring global pre-training and domain fine-tuning.
 This training strategy leverages the background knowledge pre-trained by the domain-shared thread to empower domain-specific threads, further improving the cross-domain recommendation performance.